I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Musically, Repentless sounds like business as usual for these soldiers of Satan, but there were numerous changes behind the scenes during the album's creation.
+Musically, Repentless sounds like business as usual for these soldiers of Satan, despite numerous changes behind the scenes.
 Repentless was Slayer's first (and only) studio album for the Nuclear Blast Records label, ending their nearly 30-year association with Rick Rubin's Def American Records (later American Recordings).
-It was also their first (and only) studio album to feature Gary Holt of fellow thrashers Exodus on guitar.
-Holt originally came on board in 2011 as a temporary fill-in for founding Slayer axeman Jeff Hanneman, who was suffering from health issues, but Holt's place in the lineup became permanent when Hanneman passed away in 2013.
+It was also their first (and only) studio album to feature Gary Holt of Exodus on guitar.
+Gary originally came on board in 2011 as a temporary fill-in for founding Slayer axeman Jeff Hanneman, who was suffering from health issues, but his place in the lineup became permanent when Hanneman passed away in 2013.

 Repentless opens with the awesomely-titled, guitar squealing instrumental intro "Delusions of Saviour," whose sinister tone sets the proper mood for the blasting title track.
 The skin-peeling guitar work, Paul Bostaph's hyper-speed drum abuse, and Tom Araya's trademark rage-filled screams about anger, hate, fire, blood, and violence combine to create an aural maelstrom that is distinctly Slayer's own.

-Prior to hearing this album, I had wondered if the addition of Gary Holt might result in a tweak to the band's guitar sound, but apparently Kerry King recorded the bulk of Repentless' guitar work himself, with Holt only providing solos for each song (which he claims he banged out in a single day).
+Prior to hearing this album, I had wondered if the addition of Gary Holt might result in a tweak to the band's guitar sound, but apparently Kerry King recorded the bulk of the guitars on Repentless by himself, with Holt only providing solos for each song (which he claims he banged out in a single day).

 "Vices" contains one of the most quotable lyric on the album when Araya snarls, "A little violence is the ultimate drug -- LET'S GET HIIIIIIGH!"
 "Cast the First Stone" lets off on the gas pedal slightly in favor of a mid-paced groove that had me nodding along.
 "When the Stillness Comes" is a disturbing little ditty told from the viewpoint of a mass murderer ("The last thing you'll see is my eyes!"), and it grinds along at a pleasantly bruising tempo.